 Unplugging has become a huge trend in the self-care arena, and for good reason.
 Constantly being at the beck and call of your smart phone, contactable at all hours by not only your family and friends but strangers from the deepest, darkest corners of the internet, is not good for your stress levels, so it’s important to prioritise.

 You could try leaving your phone in another room at night so it can’t disturb your sleep, you’re not tempted to check the time and trigger the blue light of doom in the middle of the night, and the first thing you do when you wake up in the morning isn’t to check your notifications.
 Once you’ve mastered the overnight unplug, you might try a few hours on a Sunday afternoon, and if that leaves you feeling refreshed and recharged you can graduate to a full weekend unplugged.

 If you really can’t be away from your phone or device (fellow parents, I hear you), then try setting it to Do Not Disturb and allowing a short list of emergency contacts to get through if they need to.

 The key is to put as much importance on your rest as you do your work, block out non-negotiable rest time in your calendar every day (yes, every single day, an hour or even thirty minutes can do you the world of good).
 Try a few new rest activities until you have a list of go-to choices for any time length, location and level of rest required.
 Prioritise yourself and your needs, and the added benefit will be a stronger work ethic during your allocated work time, more creativity and ideas, and less periods of burn out.

 Plus, you might actually enjoy it!

 How do you spend your rest time?
 Do you prioritise rest as strongly as you do work?
-We’d love to hear from you, leave a comment below or join the conversation on Linkedin.
+We’d love to hear from you, join the conversation on Linkedin.